evanwill/_drafts/_notes/dual-python-notebook.md

 date: 2019-01-06
 ---

+**Note: this is out of date and due to new licensing terms, I no longer suggest using Anaconda.**

 [Jupyter](http://jupyter.org/) / Jupyter Notebook is a great tool for teaching code and exploratory, iterative coding.

 You can quickly demo it online at [Try Jupyter](https://jupyter.org/try)!